Plans

 Open Workshops

-Open Workshops Bcn + L'H + Territori celebrates its 32nd edition, bringing local art, crafts, design, and creative work to the public.
-This weekend, visitors can explore workshops, schools, and cultural centers where disciplines such as paper arts, audiovisuals, 3D printing, biomaterials, ceramics, product design, sculpture, printmaking, jewelry, furniture, fashion and accessories, painting, restoration, textiles, and glass, among others, are practiced.
-Visits are free, but reservations are required and can be made directly with the workshop for activities.
+Open Workshops Bcn + L'H + Territory celebrates its 32nd edition, bringing art, craftsmanship, design, and local creation within reach of citizens.
+This weekend, you can get a behind-the-scenes look at workshops, schools, or cultural centers where disciplines such as paper arts, audiovisuals, 3D printing, biomaterials, ceramics, product design, sculpture, printing, jewelry, furniture, fashion and accessories, painting, restoration, textiles, and glass, among others, are practiced.
+Visits are free, but it is necessary to book a spot directly at the workshop for the activities.

 unnamed